EV Company News For The Month Of March 2020

 2020 BMW 7 Series

-Volkswagen Group [Xetra:VOW](OTCPK:VWAGY) (OTCPK:VLKAF)/ Audi (OTCPK:AUDVF)/ Lamborghini/ Porsche (OTCPK:POAHF)/ Skoda
+Volkswagen Group [Xetra:VOW](OTCPK:VWAGY) (OTCPK:VLKAF)/ Audi (OTCPK:AUDVF)/ Lamborghini/ Porsche (OTCPK:POAHF)/Skoda

 Volkswagen is currently ranked the number 3 top-selling global electric car manufacturer with 7% market share, and number 3 in Europe with 8% market share.